nsudhanva/hashnode/cl7am5y1e02sqaznv30v41vox.md

 Projects
 --------

-*   Spend more time on this section especially if you don't have much work experience.
+*   Spend more time on this section, especially if you don't have much work experience.
 *   It is important to list your **GitHub** profile at the top of your resume and to include your programming languages.
 *   GitHub or other prominent open-source work shows us that you're contributing to the open-source community and that you're passionate about the work that you're doing and looking to improve your skills.
 *   They also look at the **programming languages** you are using.
 Also make sure you're comfortable interviewing in the languages you listed and include any language you use in any specific project descriptions on your resume.
 *   **Include the languages or frameworks used next to your projects**.
 Also make sure to show your impact.
 *   Use **action-oriented** language as well.
 Words like debug, created, and designed are great. **Here's a hint: read the job description and look at the language that it uses.
 Write the resume for the job description.**
-*   Use data and examples as well as things like `"adding new feature, algorithmic improvements, caching data on local storage, implemented data analytics".` Use comparisons and averages to provide context as well.
+*   Use data and examples as well as things like `"adding new features, algorithmic improvements, caching data on local storage, implemented data analytics".` Use comparisons and averages to provide context as well.

 Extra
 -----